 March 14th is Pi Day and I wanna do a thing.
 I want to teach our kids what Pi actually means.

 Pi (π)…you know that thing kids proudly memorize as being approximately 3.14 or 22/7.
 I betcha though, if I asked most kids what pi actually represents, I think the majority wouldn’t know.
 So let’s teach it to them in a hands-on, fun, and memorable way.

 Any pie: apple, cherry, pumpkin, sweet potato,…ummmm chocolate pecan pie…(sorry I got carried away in my thoughts there for a moment)…key lime, lemon meringue, peach…even a pizza pie will do.
 You choose.
-You could even take a vote to see what kind of pi your kiddos want to make.
-Your task is to get the ingredients and make it.
+Store bought pies or pizza delivery will also work just fine…I won’t tell anyone!

 Since our pies are circles, it’s probably easiest to use a piece of string to measure the circumference.